Centro Mayor

 Centro Mayor is a shopping mall located in the south of Bogotá, Colombia.
 It was inaugurated on March 26, 2010.
-Centro Mayor is the biggest mall in Colombia and the third one in Latin America.
+The mall has 248,000 m2 (2,667,000 sq ft) of built area, being the biggest mall in Colombia and the second one in Latin America, behind the Centro Comercial Aricanduva, in São Paulo, Brazil.

 Shops

 Centro Mayor contains a variety of shops including the four anchor stores (three of them Chilean retail stores) La Polar, H&M, Easy, Exito and Falabella.
 Also it contains shops such as: McDonald's, Bancolombia, Telepizza, Hamburguesas El Corral, Crepes & Waffles, Baskin-Robbins & Dunkin' Donuts, among others.